CianJDuggan/Capstone-Project/README.md

 **Report Tex** contains all the LaTeX for the report, as well as the [PDF](Report%20Tex/report.pdf).

 **Videos**

-*Euler's Forward Method*
+Follow a link below and click on "View raw" to download the video *Euler's Forward Method*
 - [Varied b with a = 0.5](https://github.com/CianJDuggan/Capstone-Project/blob/main/Graphs/Stability%20Regions/Videos/Varied%20b/Euler's%20Forward/a%3D0.5/video.mp4)
 - [Varied a with b = 0.5](https://github.com/CianJDuggan/Capstone-Project/blob/main/Graphs/Stability%20Regions/Videos/Varied%20a/Euler's%20Forward/b%3D0.5/video.mp4)